Valentine Browne, 6th Earl of Kenmare: Early life

+His paternal grandparents were Valentine Browne, 4th Earl of Kenmare and Gertrude Thynne (a daughter of Rev. Lord Charles Thynne, Canon of Canterbury, and granddaughter of the 2nd Marquess of Bath).
+His mother was the eldest daughter of Edward Baring, 1st Baron Revelstoke and Louisa Emily Charlotte Bulteel (a daughter of John Crocker Bulteel, MP, and granddaughter of the 2nd Earl Grey).

+After his birth, he was immediately sent to the family seat in Killarney where he spent his early childhood.
+He was educated entirely in England, including at Downside School, Bath, before finishing with a BA in Trinity College, Cambridge, then headed for Europe.

+Career

-Lord Castlerosse, an Anglo-Irish nobleman, served in the First World War as a captain in the Irish Guards and was severely wounded.
-He returned to London and entered the banking business for a period but soon became a journalist, best known for his widely read ‘Londoner’s Log’.
+He joined the Irish Guards in 1914, served briefly in the First World War as a captain in the Irish Guards and was wounded.
+While convalescing in Paris in 1915 he met Max Aitken, the future newspaper baron Beaverbrook, who would be his employer for the rest of his life.

+On his return to London, he entered the banking business for a period but soon became a journalist, best known for his widely read 'Londoner's Log'.
 He was a journalist for the Sunday Express, and a director of the Evening Standard, the Daily Express and the Sunday Express, and great friend of their publisher, Lord Beaverbrook.

 After he became a regular columnist for the Sunday Express in April 1926, his "witty but unmalicious commentary" on contemporary public life made him "the most celebrated gossip columnist in the British press" of his time.
 He also wrote the screenplay for the 1932 film comedy Diamond Cut Diamond and the story for the 1942 film about Amy Johnson, They Flew Alone.

+He was famous for his flashing wit; when a woman told him "Lord Castlerosse, if that stomach was on a woman, I would say she was pregnant", he answered "Half an hour ago it was, and she is!"

-He was active in Killarney affairs, creating a lakeside golf course and supporting Killarney Races.
+He was active in Killarney affairs, creating a lakeside golf course and supporting Killarney Races, bringing a wave of tourism to Kerry.

-Marriages
+Upon the death of his father in November 1941, he succeeded as the 6th Earl of Kenmare.